Unity-Technologies/datasetinsights/CONTRIBUTING.md

 1. You want to propose a new models/datasets/evaluation metrics and implement it.
 2. You want to implement a feature or bug-fix for an outstanding issue.

-TODO.
-We want to have something like [this](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md#contributing-to-pytorch)

 ## Developing datasetinsights

 Here are some steps to setup datasetinsights virtual environment with on your machine: